containerum/containerum-docs/content/kubernetes/installation/8calico.md

 Prepare <a href="/files/calico.yaml" target="_blank">`calico.yaml`</a> file:

 - Replace ${ETCD_NODE1_IP}, ${ETCD_NODE2_IP}, ${ETCD_NODE3_IP} to your real etcd node ips.
+- To change the default IP range used for pods, modify the CALICO_IPV4POOL_CIDR section of the calico.yaml.
+In our case it is `10.200.0.0/16`
+- Change interface in `IP_AUTODETECTION_METHOD` variable to your calico network interface
 - Execute the command below to get kubernetes key:

 ```bash